ucan-wg/spec/README.md

 ## 2.1 Resource

+A resource is some data or process that has an address.
+It can be anything from a row in a database, a user account, storage quota, email address, and so on.

 ## 2.2 Potency

-The potency (also known as a "caveat") are the represented rights to some resource.
+The potency represents rights to some resource.
 Each potency type has its own elements and semantics.
 They may by unary, support a semilattice, be monotone, and so on.
 Potencies may be considered on their own — separate from resources — and applied to different resources.
 Potencies are extensible, and definiable to match any resource.
 For example:

 `APPEND` is a potency for WNFS paths.
 The potency `OVERWRITE` also implies the ability to APPEND.
 Email has no such tiered relationship.
 You may SEND email, but there is no ”super send”.